ac12644/Smart-Bank-LC-Workflow/README.md

 ## Table of Contents

-1. Introduction
+1. Overview
+2. Components
-2. Smart Contracts
+3. Smart Contracts
-3. React App
+4. React App
-4. Getting Started
+5. Getting Started
-5. Usage
+6. Usage
-6. Contributing
+7. Contributing

+## Overview

+The workflow involves the use of smart contracts to automate the LC process, reduce the risk of fraud, and ensure that all parties involved in the transaction are held accountable.
+The following steps are taken to set up the LC workflow:

+1. Develop, compile, and deploy the USD asset contract, which represents USD as a fungible asset using the ERC20 contract standard.
+2. Retrieve the address of the USD token and map it to the LC Manager and LetterOfCredit smart contracts.
+This address enables the invocation of the USD smart contract for transferring funds.
+3. Create the LC Manager and LetterOfCredit smart contracts.
+We deploy the LC Manager contract to the blockchain, and the LetterOfCredit smart contract is only used as an interface by the LC Manager.
+It is imported as part of the LC Manager code and is not deployed using hardhat.
+All new LCs are created through this interface.
+4. Deploy the LC Manager smart contract.
+5. Design a React application for generating, viewing, and settling LCs.
+6. Run and test the application.

-## Introduction
+## Components

-The letter of credit (LC) process is a common financial instrument used in international trade transactions.
-It involves three participants: the Buyer, the Seller, and a bank, which acts as the intermediary.
-The Buyer needs to purchase goods from the Seller but does not have the funds to do so.
-The bank extends a line of credit to the Buyer, and an LC is issued to formalize the process.
+This repository contains the following components:

+- `contracts/`: Contains the solidity smart contract files for the USD Token, LC Manager, and LetterOfCredit.
+- `scripts/`: Contains the deployment script for deploying the contracts to the blockchain.
+- `src/`: Contains the React application files.
+- `test/`: Contains the tests for the smart contracts.

 ## Smart Contracts